Project 2027:

 Warsaw – A City Rebuilt from the Ashes

-Every place listed on the Project 2027 itinerary has been personally visited and experienced by Blake Moss, Founder of Coalfields & Cobblestones.
+Every place listed on the Project 2027 itinerary has been personally visited and experienced by Blake Moss, Founder and President of Coalfields & Cobblestones.
 Nothing is added until it has been seen, felt, and understood in person.
 This approach ensures that every stop, story, and partnership reflects real connections and that each experience can truly inspire Appalachian participants when they travel the same path.